 Example of How Rising Interest Rates Affect Bonds

-A simple example here is with Certificates of Deposit (CDs).
+A simple example here is with certificates of deposit (CDs).
 When the new CDs come out with higher yields, the CD investor wants to replace the old with the new.
-In addition, the savvy CD investor will buy CDs with shorter maturities (i.e. one year or less) if they expect rates to continue rising over the next year.
+In addition, savvy CD investors buy CDs with shorter maturities (one year or less) if they expect rates to continue rising over the next year.
 Bond investing in a rising interest rate environment follows the same logic.

 Now that you know the basics on bonds and interest rates, here are some specific bond fund types that can do better than others in an environment of rising interest rates and inflation:

-- Short-term Bonds: Rising interest rates make prices of bonds go down but the longer the maturity, the farther prices will fall.
-Therefore the opposite is true: bonds of shorter maturities will do better than those with longer maturities in a rising interest rate environment because their prices.
+- Short-term bonds: Rising interest rates make prices of bonds go down, but the longer the maturity, the further prices will fall.
+Therefore the opposite is true: bonds of shorter maturities do better than those with longer maturities in a rising interest rate environment because their prices.
 However, keep in mind that "doing better" may still mean falling prices, although the decline is generally less severe.
-A few bond funds that work well include PIMCO Low Duration D (PLDDX)and Vanguard Short-term Bond Index (VBISX).
+A few bond funds that work well include PIMCO Low Duration D (PLDDX) and Vanguard Short-term Bond Index (VBISX).

-- Intermediate-term Bonds: Although the maturities are longer with these funds, no investor really knows what interest rates and inflation will do.
-Therefore intermediate-term bond funds can provide a good middle-of-the-road option for investors that wisely choose not to predict what the bond market will do in the short-term.
+- Intermediate-term bonds: Although the maturities are longer with these funds, no investor really knows what interest rates and inflation will do.
+Therefore, intermediate-term bond funds can provide a good middle-of-the-road option for investors who wisely choose not to predict what the bond market will do in the short term.
 For example, even the best fund managers thought inflation (and lower bond prices) would return in 2011, which would bring on higher interest rates and make short-term bonds more attractive.
 They were wrong and fund managers lost to index funds, such as Vanguard Intermdiate-term Bond Index (VBIIX), which beat 99% of all other intermediate-term bond funds in 2011.
 Bond funds generally didn't fall in price for a full calendar year until 2013.
-You can also try a more diversified approach with a total bond market index Exchange Traded Fund (ETF), such as iShares Barclay's Aggregate Bond (AGG).
+You can also try a more diversified approach with a total bond market index exchange-traded fund (ETF), such as iShares Barclay's Aggregate Bond (AGG).